itscarlos/Virusfalso/README.md

-# Instala/actualiza un modulo para python usando pip
+# Python modules
+Upgrades or installs a module using pip just typing it on a command input